YvesMG1/Deep-Learning-Project/README.md

 ## 3. Dependencies

-The code only runs (without modification) if the following dependencies are installed:
+All dependencies are listed in 'environment.yml'.